 Likewise, you can’t use a completely flat-bottomed boat because the shallow draft and flat bottom would be very unstable in the choppy waves.

 So what is a boater to do?

-Luckily, for those who intend to navigate challenging choppy waters, where a completely flat-bottomed boat isn’t a good fit but who still need a boat with a shallow draft, there is a great alternative to a standard flat-bottomed Jon boat; a modified semi-v Jon boat.
+Luckily, for those who intend to navigate challenging choppy waters, but where you still need a boat with a shallow draft, there is a great alternative to a standard flat-bottomed Jon boat – a modified-v or semi-v Jon boat.